selesnow/rytstat/index.md

 For loading data from your YouTube channel `rytstat` needs next scopes:

+* See, edit, and permanently delete your YouTube videos, ratings, comments and captions
 * View monetary and non-monetary YouTube Analytics reports for your YouTube content
 * View your YouTube account
 * View and manage your assets and associated content on YouTube